Litchfield Surname

 Where Does The Last Name Litchfield Come From? nationality or country of origin

-Litchfield is more commonly found in The United States than any other country/territory.
-It may also be found in the variant forms:.
-For other potential spellings of Litchfield click here.
+Litchfield is found most in The United States.
+It may also appear in the variant forms:.
+For other potential spellings of this name click here.

 How Common Is The Last Name Litchfield? popularity and diffusion

-The surname Litchfield is the 44,391st most numerous surname worldwide, held by approximately 1 in 623,027 people.
-This surname is predominantly found in The Americas, where 55 percent of Litchfield are found; 54 percent are found in North America and 54 percent are found in Anglo-North America.
-Litchfield is also the 1,911,214th most commonly occurring given name in the world.
-It is borne by 30 people.
+The last name Litchfield is the 44,391st most frequently occurring surname on a worldwide basis, borne by approximately 1 in 623,027 people.
+The surname is predominantly found in The Americas, where 55 percent of Litchfield are found; 54 percent are found in North America and 54 percent are found in Anglo-North America.
+Litchfield is also the 1,911,214th most commonly held given name throughout the world It is held by 30 people.

-This last name is most widespread in The United States, where it is held by 5,901 people, or 1 in 61,423.
-In The United States it is primarily found in: Massachusetts, where 9 percent live, California, where 8 percent live and Texas, where 5 percent live.
-Beside The United States it occurs in 40 countries.
-It is also found in England, where 21 percent live and Australia, where 18 percent live.
+Litchfield is most commonly used in The United States, where it is held by 5,901 people, or 1 in 61,423.
+In The United States Litchfield is primarily concentrated in: Massachusetts, where 9 percent reside, California, where 8 percent reside and Texas, where 5 percent reside.
+Besides The United States Litchfield is found in 40 countries.
+It is also common in England, where 21 percent reside and Australia, where 18 percent reside.

 Litchfield Family Population Trend historical fluctuation